Loading data with DSBulk

 This topic provides the necessary steps to load your CSV data into an Astra DB database via a

 dsbulk load command.

-Another option is to use the Load Data feature, which is available for an existing database in Astra DB console.
+Another option is to use the Load Data feature, which is available for an existing database in Astra Portal.
 You can load CSV data up to 40 MB through the UI.
 Start on the Astra DB Dashboard and click the link for your database.
 Follow the Load Data dialog to select your CSV file and have its data loaded into the database keyspace and table that you specify.
 See Astra Data Loader.
 Example:

 desktopin the terminal, download the

 % Total % Received % Xferd Average Speed Time Time Time Current Dload Upload Total Spent Left Speed 100 31.5M 100 31.5M 0 0 8514k 0 0:00:03 0:00:03 --:--:-- 8512k

 dsbulkexecutable through the

 Make sure that everything is running correctly through the command line:

 DSBulk version 1.9.0 is installed and ready to use.